Community Garden Project

 Glasgow Community Garden Design

-We were invited to look at an unused piece of sloping grass (surrounded by and laid over an unused concrete skateboard basin) and the area adjacent to it.
+We have worked on a number of Community projects, and were invited to look at this unused piece of sloping grass (surrounded by and laid over an unused concrete skateboard basin) and the area adjacent to it.
 The request from Help Yourself Grow was to re-imagine the space as a small sensory garden –

 The garden is to be used by young people with learning difficulties to encourage them to build their social experiences and skills.
 The site (before work) in late March 2017 in the photos here.